verfasor/X230-Hackintosh/README.md

 Inbuit WiFi by-default won't work.

 Atheros AR5B95, Lenovo part number 20002357  is a macOS supported/Lenovo-whitelisted card available for X230.
-You should IO80211Family.kext after installing the card.
+You should add IO80211Family.kext to Kexts/Other after installing the card.

 Alternativly, you can flash the BIOS and remove the whitelist if you plan to use Broadcom WLAN cards.

-Stick with a nano-USB WiFi adapter otherwise.
+Stick with a nano-USB WiFi adapter (something cheap based on Realtek) if you don't want to alter your hardware.

 ## What Else Doesn’t Work?